 What We Like (and Don’t Like)

 OK, so you’ve seen what Guitar Tricks is all about.
 Overall, it’s pretty impressive.
 It’s far from perfect though.

 - Sign up policy is very lenient.
 60-day refund policy is particularly generous, as is the 14-day free entry sweetener

 - Amount of lessons – over 11, 000.
 Un-rivaled by any other online school

 - Design, speed, and usability of the site is excellent.

 - Lessons well structured.
-Multi-angle videos are great for learning the right-left /right-hand techniques.
+Multi-angle video lessons are great for learning the right-left /right-hand techniques.

 - Variety of instructors, competent, friendly.

-- Videos include a looping feature which is PERFECT for practicing a particularly hard passage of play (wish YouTube had this)
+- Video lessons include a looping feature which is perfect for practicing a particularly hard passage of play (wish YouTube had this)

 - Clearly labeled ‘difficulty’ levels makes it easy to find the right level for you.

 - History page tracks everything you’ve ever done.

 - The apps are pretty cool, especially the Fretboard Trainer.

 - Clearly catering for the beginner to intermediate player.
 This is fine, but the established player will run out of decent material eventually.

 - Very broad.
 It covers most genres to a satisfactory level, but if you want to truly deep-dive into a particular genre, there are better alternatives out there.

 - Would be great to have featured artists teach lessons.
 One of its main rivals ‘Jamplay’ has artists like Kaki King teaching.

 - Its completely missing one of the most exciting and fastest-growing genre, Gypsy Jazz.
 This needs to be addressed.